kubeshop/botkube-docs/versioned_docs/version-1.9/operation/common-problems.md

 In order to solve the problem, please refer to the [troubleshooting](../installation/teams/index.md#troubleshooting) guide for assistance.

+## I can't see my Slack private channels in Cloud Dashboard

+In adherence to Slack privacy policy, private channels are not displayed until a public alias is set for the respective channel.
+Kindly refer to the provided instructions for guidance on completing this process: [Setting Public Alias for Private Channels](../installation/slack/cloud-slack#setting-public-alias-for-private-channels)

 ## Air-Gap installation

 **Please note that we do not support air-gap installations.** However, here are some suggestions that you may find helpful: